KalkulierbaR/kalkulierbar/backend/docs/PropositionalTableaux.md

 ## Closing a Proof

 A proof can be closed if and only if every leaf of the proof tree has been closed by applying the `close` move on that leaf.
 A closed proof shows that the clause set used is unsatisfiable.

+# Variants

+## Regularity

+A proof may be restricted to a regular tableaux which does not permit duplicate atoms (nodes sharing the same variable name and negation state) on any root-to-leaf path in the proof tree.
+Attempts to use the expand rule which would introduce a duplicate atom on a root-to-leaf path will fail.

+## Weak Connectedness

+With weak connectedness enabled, every non-leaf and non-root node has to have at least one child that is a closed leaf.
+Attempts to expand a clause which would result in no closable children will fail.
+After expanding a clause, no further expand moves can be applied until at least on of the new leaves created is closed, thus restoring connectedness.

+## Strong Connectedness

+Strong connectedness is completely analogous to weak connectedness with the exception that at least one new leaf has to be closed **with its direct parent node**.
+As with weak connectedness, attempts to expand clauses not resulting in a thus closeable leaf will fail.